-What If We Used Social Innovation to Improve Edmonton's Urban Wellness?
+Using Social Innovation to Improve Edmonton's Urban Wellness

-Most innovative ideas include elements of solutions that have come before, combining them in unexpected and powerful ways.
-This isn’t about replacing existing strategies, policies, programs or services that are already in place in these neighbourhoods.
-It’s about testing small solutions to improve urban wellness and find ways to align and better collaborate across different orders of government, social agencies, local businesses and the community.
+This isn’t about replacing existing strategies, programs or services.
+It’s about testing small solutions to improve urban wellness and finding ways to align and collaborate across different orders of government, agencies, local businesses and the community.

 What We Learned

 We learned the language of social innovation, to accept different forms of knowledge and learning, and above all else, to trust the process and each other.